SoftwareGuy/ENet-CSharp/COMMON-MISTAKES.md

 ### `Packet.Dispose()` called right after sending a packet.

-Never dispose a packet after enqueuing it for sending, ENet does that for you automatically, otherwise, a memory access failure will occur.
+Never dispose a packet after enqueuing it for sending, ENet does that for you automatically.
+Otherwise, a memory access failure will occur.

 ### `Packet.Dispose()` called more than once per received packet.